- As low as $364/Night

 Escape to coastal bliss at 3-B!
 Upon entering, guests will be greeted by a captivating wall-to-wall ocean view, instantly evoking a sense of home.
 The den and dining areas provide ample seating and entertainment with a 50-inch Intelligent TV and DVD player, ideal for comfortable movie nights.
 The well-equipped kitchen features stainless steel appliances, a microwave, blender, coffee maker, and Calphalon non-stick cookware, ensuring culinary convenience.

-Retreat to the master bedroom featuring a king-size bed, a 39-inch Intelligent TV, ceiling fan, walk-in closet, and a photogenic ocean view.
+Retreat to the master bedroom featuring a king-size bed, a 39-inch Intelligent TV, ceiling fan, walk-in closet, and a striking ocean view.

 The guestroom offers two twin-sized beds and two closets.